Allanware/allanware.github.io/content/posts/new_directions/index.md

 # Human Perception/Vision
 Use visualizations as a medium to study perception

+## Visualizing Temperature Trends: Higher Sensitivity to Trend Direction With Single-Hue Palettes (2021)

+## Designing for Depth Perceptions in Augmented Reality (2017)

+## Measuring Categorical Perception in Color-Coded Scatterplots (2023)

 ## Visual Arrangements of Bar Charts Influence Comparisons in Viewer Takeaways (2022)
 - Cindy Xiong, Vidya Setlur, Benjamin Bach, Kylie Lin, Eunyee Koh, and Steven Franconeri